bennisverrir/Golfing-Union-of-Ireland/README.md

 Data (source) - External source of information.

 This program is a database that keeps basic information about famous computer scientists, computers and their relations.
 In the program the user has the options of listing any of the 3 lists (Scientists/Computers/Relations) with various different sorting.
 The user can add, and edit scientists, computers and relations and search for a specific entry in the database.
 If the user wants to know the answer to life, the universe and everything, type 42 in the commands menu.
-If the user wants some funny jokes, type 69 in the command menu (jokes gotten from  http://onelinefun.com/it/7/).
+If the user wants some funny jokes, type 69 in the command menu.

 Availible commands: